kytulendu/rra-krr/rrowl.md

 **Feral form**

 This form is a much more family friendly version of his True form.
-In this form, he bear resemblance to a large black furred saber-toothed lion-like creature with glowing red eyes, lion like tail and a pair of horns and a pair of ears, that walk on four legs like Earth's big cats, with usual height similar size to Horse on Earth (about 160 cm, measure from shoulder to feet when on all four) or varies size depending in circumstance.
+In this form, he bear resemblance to a large black furred saber-toothed lion-like creature with glowing red eyes, lion like tail and a pair of horns and a pair of ears, that walk on four legs like Earth's big cats, with usual height similar size to Horse on Earth (about 160 cm, measure from shoulder to feet) or varies size depending in circumstance.

 This form also "accidentally" look like those depicted in Rra-krr's art as a representation of The Fanged God, a Rra-krr's deity.
-And due to this, he rarely shape-shift into this form, as it might cause some chaos among the religious Rra-krr and other alien race if being seen.
+And due to this, he rarely shape-shift into this form, as it might cause some chaos among the religious Rra-krr if being seen.

 In this form, he have enhance strength, speed and endurance, able to do all telepath things without taking Nepeta-Leaves extract, even better, his telepathic ability is greatly improve, surpassed the most powerful telepathic creature in the Known Space (and possibly beyond) and given him access to various powers he received from the hidden temple incident.
 Such as extra sensory that enable him to "see" the soul of any being or ability to traverse other dimension/other universe.
-Although the abilities is a lots less powerful and require more energy than when he was in true form.
+Although the abilities is a lots less powerful than when he was in true form.

 **True form**

+    TODO:finialize this

-The last one is true form, which is what he was turned into in the hidden temple incident.
-In this form, which made entirely out of unknown energy, he appear as some kind of terrifying (for some) eldritch big cat monster thingy that looks like the result of combining Rra-krr's bones and carcass with woods.
-The head was looks like a saber-tooth cat skull made of wood... or bone? with   strange eye like symbol craved on the forehead, two pair of horns (which kinda looks like Charr's skull), black fluffy mane, red glowing orbs for eyes in empty eyes socket and long barbed pink tongue.
-The body was covered with black fluffy fur, with a lion-like tail.
+The last one is true form, which is what he was turned into after the hidden temple incident.

+In this form, he appear as some kind of terrifying (for some) eldritch big cat monster thingy that looks like the result of combining Rra-krr's bones and carcass with woods and some unidentifiable animal bones.
+The head was looks like a saber-tooth cat skull made of wood... or bone? with strange eye like symbol craved on the forehead, red glowing orbs for eyes in empty eyes socket, two pair of horns (which kinda looks like Charr's skull), long black fluffy mane and long barbed tongue.
+The body was covered with black fur.
+The tail is lion-like.
+With usual height the same as Feral form (on all four).
 He can stood on 2 legs or on all four in this form.

-This form give him the access to the power he have with out any restriction.
+This form give him the access to the power he have in Feral form with out any restriction, with addition like the power to possess and take total control of a space ship then move entire ship to other dimension/other universe.

 As he have no ideas how to use most of the power he have properly, but that will improve as time passed...

 **History:**